monsoonmaelstrom/book2/book2.md

 Yeah.
 That’s definitely the hard part.

 “I’ll come up with something,” I tell him, though I have no idea what.
 Maybe just a good old fashioned ‘Run!’ since beggars can’t be choosers and all that.
 “What time are you thinking?
-I want to send out invitations,” and do a few other things.
+I need to send out invitations,” and do a few other things.

 “Midnight?
 May as well play into the drama of it all,” Davy says.